 By Tajudeen Sowole

-At the ongoing 2nd Ife International Film Festival, holding at Obafemi Awolowo University, Ile Ife Osun State, renowned Gahanian filmmaker, Kwaw Ansah while presented a paper on the history of cinema in Ghana argued that the Nigerian character his country is used to over the ages before the coming of Nigerian home video is a hardworking and enterprenuer person and not fraudster and ritualists being portrayed in the home video.
+At the ongoing 2nd Ife International Film Festival, holding at Obafemi Awolowo University, Ile Ife Osun State, renowned Ghanaian filmmaker, Kwaw Ansah who presented a paper on the history of cinema in Ghana argued that the Nigerian character his country is used to over the ages before the coming of Nigerian home video is a hardworking and enterprising person and not fraudster and ritualists being portrayed in the home video industry.

 Ansah recalled that the honesty of Nigerians in Ghana has yielded fruits in such area as commercial activities.
-He explined that names like alata (pepper seller) is popular in Ghana a result of the industrious nature of an average Nigerian.
+He explained that names like alata (pepper seller) is popular in Ghana as a result of the industrious nature of an average Nigerian.

 During his remark presented by his representative to the occasion, Mr Seyi Womiloju, the minister while noting that the theme of the festival is timely to address issues affecting the industry, assured stakeholders that the government is willing to offer necessary assistance to ensure the development of the sector.